 An Input Data element is represented in a DRD as a shape with two parallel straight sides and two semi-circular ends, normally drawn with solid lines, as shown in Table 1.
-Implementations MUST be able to label each Input Data element by displaying its Name, and MAY be able to label it by displaying other properties such as its Description.
-If displayed, the label MUST be clearly inside the shape of the DRD element.
+Implementations MUSTSHALL be able to label each Input Data element by displaying its Name, and MAY be able to label it by displaying other properties such as its Description.
+If displayed, the label HALL be different from the labels of all the DRD elements in the same DRD and MUSTSHALL be clearly inside the shape of the DRD element.

 An alternative compliant way to display requirements for Input Data, especially useful when DRDs are large or complex, is that Input Data are not drawn as separate notational elements in the DRD, but are instead listed on those Decision elements which require them.
 For convenience in this specification this is called the "Listed Input Data" option.
 Implementations MAY offer this option.
 Figure 11 shows two equivalent DRDs, one drawing Input Data elements, the other exercising the Listed Input Data option.
-Note that if an Input Data element is not displayed it MUST be listed on all Decisions which require it (unless it is deliberately hidden as discussed in 6.2.4).
+Note that if an Input Data element is not displayed it MUSTSHALL be listed on all Decisions which require it (unless it is deliberately hidden as discussed in 6.2.4).